pmajka/poSSum/README.md

 ============

 Below one can find the description of the dependencies.
-For the exact installation steps, check the <<section>> section.
+For the exact installation steps, check the `installation procedure` section below.

 Requirements and dependencies
 -----------------------------

 In order to make the poSSum framework working, several dependencies has to be satisfied.
-Below one can find the list of dependencies with a brief instuction on installing the individual dependencies.
+Below one can find the list of dependencies with a brief instruction on installing the individual dependencies.